Nga-DT/Project/README.md

  * Run the code in PostgreSQL
  * Display the dashboard in Power BI

 #### Since it is the first project I have done as a starter, there are several issues which lead to error coding.
-Please submit an issue using the issues tab above if you would like to propose an improvement to this project.
+Please submit an suggestion so that the project can be improved.